How Innovation is Changing the Social Sector of the Economy

 ● Implementation of protective mechanisms: two-factor authentication, biometrics, anti-fraud systems.

-● Feedback and support: quick response to citizens' requests, the ability to quickly block fraudulent accounts and numbers.
+● Feedback and support: quick response to citizens' appeals, the ability to quickly block fraudulent accounts and numbers.

 ● Ensuring transparency: the use of blockchain and other technologies to record and track operations, which makes it difficult to falsify data.

-It is equally important to ensure interaction between the state, business, and NGOs to exchange experience and coordinate efforts.
-These efforts must be supported by law: it is necessary to tighten penalties and improve legislation in the field of cybersecurity, designed to help minimize the spread of fraud in Russia.
+It is equally important to ensure interaction between the state, business and NGOs to exchange experience and coordinate efforts.
+These efforts should be supported legislatively: it is necessary to tighten penalties and improve legislation in the field of cybersecurity, designed to help minimize the spread of fraud in Russia.

-Training and informing the public about new fraud schemes should also reduce both the number of cases of cyber fraud and their consequences.
-Here are just a few examples of what actions can be taken:
+Education and informing the public about new fraud schemes should also reduce both the number of cyber fraud cases and their consequences.
+Here are just a few examples of actions that can be taken:

 ● Conducting information campaigns through the media, social networks, government portals, and educational institutions.

-● Teaching digital literacy: special courses for different age groups, especially for the elderly.
-"Cybersecurity" offers a special class of products for this - Security Awareness.
+● Digital literacy training: special courses for different age groups, especially for the elderly.
+"Cybersecurity" offers a special class of products for this purpose — Security Awareness.

-● Integration of warnings: automatic notifications and instructions in digital services when trying to perform suspicious actions.
+● Integration of warnings: automatic notifications and instructions in digital services when attempting suspicious actions.

-● Implementation of AI at various stages of the chain of a fraudster reaching his victim, so that at each of them the probability of the fraudster achieving the ultimate goal tends to zero.
+● Implementing AI at various stages of the chain of a fraudster reaching their victim, so that at each stage the probability of the fraudster achieving the ultimate goal tends to zero.

 Conclusion

-Digitalization of the social sector opens up great opportunities to improve the quality of life of citizens.
-However, along with the benefits, new security threats appear.
-Effective protection requires continuous improvement of technologies, increasing the digital literacy of the population and close interaction of all participants in the process.
+Digitalization of the social sector opens up wide opportunities for improving the quality of life of citizens.
+However, along with the advantages, new security threats appear.
+Effective protection requires continuous improvement of technologies, increasing digital literacy of the population, and close interaction of all participants in the process.
 Only a comprehensive approach will ensure the safety of citizens in the context of the digital transformation of the social sector.

 Maxim Bolshakov,